Solid-state battery prototype boosts energy density by nearly 25 percent

 At a similar cost to standard lithium-ion batteries.

 Solid-state batteries have the potential to make EVs far more affordable and practical, but their commercial development has a record of false promises that would make Tesla's full self-driving blush.
-That makes reporting on them tricky, but we're seeing some promising news from Imec, a well-established R&D giant based in Belgium.
+That means reporting on them is tricky, but we're seeing some promising news from Imec, a well-established R&D giant based in Belgium.

 As part of its SOLiDIFY project, the EU-supported firm and its 13 partners have manufactured a prototype solid-state battery with a 1070 Wh/L energy density, nearly 25 percent higher than the best lithium-ion cells (800 Wh/L).
 Better still, it uses a manufacturing process that works at room temperature, is adaptable to current lithium-ion battery product lines and is projected to cost less than 150 euros (about $167) per kWh, compared to about $140/kWh for current batteries.
 "This process holds promise for affordable industrial transfer," Imec wrote in a press release.